 - Email alerts to send customers once an item is back in stock

 - Advertising credits

 You can sell unlimited products on all of Shopify’s plans, and there are no restrictions on what you sell either.
 You have greater ecommerce freedom with Shopify than Etsy.

-- Multichannel selling across 10 different social platforms
+- Multichannel selling across different social platforms

 - Discount codes